opendocsg/slw-judgments-backfill/2013_SGHC_146/report.md

 _The applicable legal principles_

-31     It should be noted at the outset that even if Dynasty’s claim is not time-barred, it can still be barred by acquiescence and laches because s 32 of the Limitation Act preserves a defendant’s right to raise such a defence: _Re Estate of Tan Kow Quee_ [2007] 2 SLR(R) 417 at [27]−[31].
+31     It should be noted at the outset that even if Dynasty’s claim is not time-barred, it can still be barred by acquiescence and laches because s 32 of the Limitation Act preserves a defendant’s right to raise such a defence: _Re Estate of Tan Kow Quee_ <span class="citation">[2007] 2 SLR(R) 417</span> at [27]−[31].
 Section 32 of the Limitation Act states:

  Acquiescence

 **32.** Nothing in this Act shall affect any equitable jurisdiction to refuse relief on the ground of acquiescence, laches or otherwise.

 32     In essence, the doctrine of laches operates as an equitable defence to a claim where there has been a substantial lapse of time coupled with circumstances where it would be practically unjust to give a remedy.
-A succinct summary of the principle was given in _Cytec Industries Pte Ltd v APP Chemicals International (Mau) Ltd_ [2009] 4 SLR(R) 769 at [46], cited with approval in _eSys Technologies Pte Ltd v nTan Corporate Advisory Pte Ltd_ [2013] SGCA 27 at [37]−[38]:
+A succinct summary of the principle was given in _Cytec Industries Pte Ltd v APP Chemicals International (Mau) Ltd_ <span class="citation">[2009] 4 SLR(R) 769</span> at [46], cited with approval in _eSys Technologies Pte Ltd v nTan Corporate Advisory Pte Ltd_ <span class="citation">[2013] SGCA 27</span> at [37]−[38]:

  Laches is a doctrine of equity.
-It is properly invoked where essentially there has been a substantial lapse of time coupled with circumstances where it would be practically unjust to give a remedy either because the party has by his conduct done that which might fairly be regarded as equivalent to a waiver thereof; or, where by his conduct and neglect he had, though perhaps not waiving that remedy, yet put the other party in a situation in which it would not be reasonable to place him, if the remedy were afterwards to be asserted ( Sukhpreet Kaur Bajaj d/o Manjit Singh v Paramjit Singh Bajaj [2008] SGHC 207 at [23]; Re Estate of Tan Kow Qu ee [2007] 2 SLR(R) 417 at [32]).
+It is properly invoked where essentially there has been a substantial lapse of time coupled with circumstances where it would be practically unjust to give a remedy either because the party has by his conduct done that which might fairly be regarded as equivalent to a waiver thereof; or, where by his conduct and neglect he had, though perhaps not waiving that remedy, yet put the other party in a situation in which it would not be reasonable to place him, if the remedy were afterwards to be asserted ( Sukhpreet Kaur Bajaj d/o Manjit Singh v Paramjit Singh Bajaj <span class="citation">[2008] SGHC 207</span> at [23]; Re Estate of Tan Kow Qu ee <span class="citation">[2007] 2 SLR(R) 417</span> at [32]).
 This is a broad-based inquiry and it would be relevant to consider the length of delay before the claim was brought, the nature of the prejudice said to be suffered by the defendant, as well as any element of unconscionability in allowing the claim to be enforced ( Re Estate of Tan Kow Quee at [38]).

-33     As to the defence of acquiescence, I refer to _Tan Yong San v Neo Kok Eng and others_ [2011] SGHC 30 at [112]−[114]:
+33     As to the defence of acquiescence, I refer to _Tan Yong San v Neo Kok Eng and others_ <span class="citation">[2011] SGHC 30</span> at [112]−[114]:

  112 The defence of acquiescence is described in the following manner in Halsbury’s Laws of England vol 16 (4th Ed Reissue) at para 924, which was cited by the Court of Appeal in Genelabs ( supra ) at [76]: